heilerich/neurone_loader/README.rst

    :target: https://github.com/heilerich/neurone_loader/blob/master/LICENSE
    :alt: License

-NeuroneLoader is a python module for loading data recorded with Bittium NeurOne (formerly MegaEMG).
+NeuroneLoader is a python module for loading neurophysiological data recorded with Bittium NeurOne (formerly MegaEMG).

 Props to Andreas Henelius at Finnish Institute of Occupational Health for figuring out how